gogenhub/emergence/README.md

 <img src="./images/bio-gate-example.svg" width="600" />

-Assigner is using KdTree search algorithm to find genetic gates with most similar response functions.
-Response function describes the expression of a protein based on concentration of inputs.
+Assigner is using the KdTree search algorithm to find genetic gates with the most similar response functions.
+Response function describes the expression of a protein, based on the concentration of inputs.
 There are two modes: normal and strict.
-Normal mode is optimized for assigning more gates, but with possibility that these gates are not the best solution.
-Strict mode will always assign the best gates, but with a change of failing to assign all of them if circuts are big.
+Normal mode is optimized for assigning more gates, but with the possibility that these gates are not the best solution.
+Strict mode will always assign the best gates, but with a change of failing to assign all of them if circuits are big.